Rukeanu/SQL-4/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-After all our exercises were born a few Virtual Tables and one Materialized View.
-Let’s drop them!
+After all our exercises, we have a couple of Virtual Tables and a Materialized View.
+Let's drop them!